VisionSystemsInc/docker_recipes/README.rst

    FROM vsiri/recipe:vsi as vsi
    FROM debian:9
-   RUN apt-get update; apt-get install vim
-   COPY --from=vsi /vsi /vsi
+   RUN apt-get update; apt-get install vim  # This line is just an example COPY --from=vsi /vsi /vsi

 tini